pyecore/pyecore/doc/source/user/advanced.rst

 ---------------------------------

-PyEcore objects can be modified as shown previously, using basic Python operators, but these mofifications cannot be undone.
-To do so, it is required to use ``Command`` and a ``CommandStack``.
+PyEcore objects can be modified as shown previously, using basic Python operators, but these modifications cannot be undone.
+To do so, it is required to use ``Command`` and ``CommandStack``.
 Each command represent a basic action that can be performed on an element (set/add/remove/move/delete):

 .. code-block:: python

     >>> from pyecore.commands import Set
-    >>> # we assume have a metamodel with an A EClass that owns a 'name' feature
+    >>> # we assume have a metamodel with an EClass 'A' that owns a 'name' feature
     >>> a = A()
     >>> set = Set(owner=a, feature='name', value='myname')
     >>> if set.can_execute: